ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     :math:`R\approx1.4A^{1/3}` is the effective Coulombic radius of the nucleus, :math:`A` is the mass number.
-    If this is not provided, or if a non-positive value is provided, a Coulomb logarithm will be computed automatically according to the algorithm. a Coulomb logarithm will be computed automatically according to the algorithm in `Perez et al. (Phys.
+    If this is not provided, or if a non-positive value is provided, a Coulomb logarithm will be computed automatically according to the algorithm in `Perez et al. (Phys.
 Plasmas 19, 083104, 2012) <https://doi.org/10.1063/1.4742167>`_.